- Amanda Blum, Senior HR Assistant, Capital Farm Credit

 Set benchmark metrics and take baseline measurements.

-- Determine how best to get HR involved.
+- Determine how to best get HR involved with social media.

 Key Benefits Achieved